DUNE/dune-justin/docs/justin-man-page.md

               100 which represents maximally remote storages.

               --max-files-per-job N limits the number of files which  will  be allocated  to  a job.
-This can be used to ensure that bootstraps which request files to work on, one after another,  do  not  run for too long.
+This can be used to ensure that jobscripts which request files to work on, one after another,  do  not  run for too long.
 Default 1.